• Home

 DISCLAIMER

 Content shared through the FAAMA website, programs, and other forms of communication is for general informational purposes only.
-It does not replace personalized patient education, healthcare and medical advice from the nurses, dieticians and physicians on your clinical team.
+It does not replace personalized patient education, healthcare and medical advice from clinical teams of nurses, dieticians and physicians.
 This website and any communication via FAAMA or related programs does not constitute a patient/client to nurse/dietician/physician/attorney relationship between any of the professionals serving on the FAAMA leadership team or as consultants, with website users or FAAMA members.
 The interdisciplinary credentialed professional leadership team, the consultants and the members of the design team are generously sharing their time as a public service to support the FAAMA mission aiming to improve conditions for those managing life-threatening food allergies in Michigan.
 Please direct any questions about specific confidential personal healthcare and/or verify information you received through FAAMA with your team of healthcare providers.
 Information and opinions shared by the FAAMA leadership team and consultants through its programs, website, social media outlets and/or other forms of communication does not necessarily reflect that of their employers or work setting colleagues nor is it intended to be an advertisement for their practices, places of employment or associated organizations.
 School settings and policies may vary.
 Please direct any questions about specific personal school health issues and/or verify information received through FAAMA with your school nurse, school administrator and/or legal counsel.
 No FAAMA website content or that of other forms of communication should be republished unless written permission is granted.

-Content copyright © 2015 - 2020, Food Allergy & Anaphylaxis Michigan Association.
+Content copyright © 2015 - 2025, Food Allergy & Anaphylaxis Michigan Association.
 All rights reserved.